What will this site be about?

 Dating mail-order patterns through postmarks

-I recently discovered a great website researched and written by a lady with a wonderful sense of humor.
+While writing these pages in 2011, I discovered a great website researched and written by a lady with a wonderful sense of humor.
 She successfully waded through the complexities of using postmarks on mailer envelopes as keys to dating the patterns they contained.

 Also see her page about searching for U.S. Patents, http://zipzapkap.com/patents.html